 However, some health conditions are complex with an array of symptoms that need careful consideration.
 Your practitioner will determine the best course of treatment and may select a dietary progression from the various layers of dietary protocols that the Eating4Vitality program provides.

 For example, if there are multiple gut issues that also affect other areas or systems in the body, then a practitioner may start you on a SIBO 1 diet for a few weeks, with a follow up consultation, then may recommend the SIBO 2 diet for another few weeks, followed by a review, then onto the Leaky Gut 1 diet, followed later by the Leaky Gut 2 diet.
-Then, all being well, a Low FODMAPs diet – if needed – followed with a Mediterranean or Paleo diet, depending on what suits you best.
+Then, all being well, a Low FODMAPs diet – if needed – followed with a sustainable Mediterranean or Paleo diet, depending on what suits you best.

 Now while this protocol may appear extreme, in this case the practitioner is using diet to provide the best possible conditions to help your gut to heal, which could have a huge impact on your health and vitality.
 Fortunately, the range of specialised diets in the Eating4Vitality program, along with the functions to make it easier for you to follow the diet, provides the variety within one program for a pathway to recovery and vitality.